Fractional signature: a generalisation of the signature inspired by fractional calculus

-These results also encourage further study of the fractional signature, with the aim of finding an efficient way to apply it directly in the field of machine learning, without having to go through the discrete fractional signature.
+The theoretical results described in this paper encourage further study of the fractional signature.
+It remains to tackle the problem of considering the fractional signature in more general contexts and to study its uniqueness properties, because it may be able to characterize the path up to translations for certain values of $\alpha$.
 This is beyond the scope of this paper.